-DIPLOMAS, CERTIFICATES AND DEGREES
+CERTIFICATES AND DEGREES

-On completion of the prescribed four-year course of study with satisfactory grades students who hold the degree of A.B. or its academic equivalent receive a diploma carrying the degree of Master of Theology (Th.M.).
-The few allowable students deficient in college work and admitted to this course as exceptions, receive, upon satisfactory completion of the work, a certificate without degree.
-A student who takes a part of this course, passing the required grades, may receive a certificate specifying the work completed.
+On completion of the prescribed four-year course of study with satisfactory grades, students who hold the degree of A.B. or its academic equivalent receive a diploma carrying the degree of Master of Theology (Th.M.).
+Irregular students admitted to this course as exceptions, receive, upon satisfactory completion of the work, a certificate without degree.
 A graduation fee (\$10.00) is charged, which covers the cost of diploma, cap and gown, hood and other incidentals.